0x41424142/qualysdk/docs/was.md

 Returns a list of webapp IDs that were deleted as a dictionary: ```{"id": <id>}```

+>**Head's Up!:** Using this API may only remove the WAS-specific asset in the subscription.
+It may still be active in other Qualys modules, such as Global AssetView's web application view.

 |Parameter| Possible Values |Description| Required|
 |--|--|--|--|
 |```auth```|```qualysdk.auth.BasicAuth``` | Authentication object | ✅ |